105 Ocean Street (Knightville), South Portland, Maine 04106

 Our studio is open Tuesday through Friday 9:00~5:30

 The Lamp Repair Shop is more than just lamps.
-In our studio you will find a plethora of unusual antiquities, second hand merchandise, custom made artifacts, art works, and of course, our ever popular one-of-a-kind lamps.
+In our studio you will find a plethora of unusual antiquities, second hand merchandise, custom made artifacts, art works, and of course, my ever popular one-of-a-kind lamps.
 The aisles are also filled with items made from the recycled, reclaimed, upcycled, and discarded.
 It's all about reusing, and The Lamp Repair Shop has certainly proven to be up to the challenge.

 DID YOU KNOW?

 When using new generation, energy efficient light bulbs, you should not use them in a three-way socket where the lamp is designed for low-medium-high setting, or, more importantly, a full range dimmer socket.
 Doing so not only compromises the light bulb, but can ruin the three-way socket as well.
 If you would like to use the new CFL bulbs or, even better, the new LED bulbs, we will be happy to switch out your three-way socket for a standard on/off socket.

 I am sorry to say a recent decision by the city council will make parking at my shop much more difficult after May, 2016.
 I recommend the use of my back parking lot off E Street as an alternative, but because the lot is shared by several businesses it fills up quite regularly, so I will also point out that parking on the side streets (D & E Streets) IS allowed.
 Please call me if you need help carrying your lamps to the door.